kubernetes/sig-release/release-team/role-handbooks/enhancements/communication-templates.md

 /milestone clear
 ```

 Then make sure the status of the enhancement is set to `Removed from Milestone`.

-If the Enhancement Issue **does** meet the enhancement freeze criteria for inclusion in the current release (and has not already been marked as `Tracked for enhancements freeze`), use this template in Issue comments:
+If the enhancement **does** meet the Enhancements Freeze criteria for inclusion in the current release, add an issue comment using this template:

 ```markdown
 Hello {enhancement owner} 👋, {current release} Enhancements team here.